Close up of a student's hands flipping through a file folder containing documents

 Before making travel plans, be sure to review our travelling to Canada guide.

-If you have questions, contact International Student Advising for help.
+If you have questions, our International Student Advising Team at UBC Okanagan or UBC Vancouver are here for you.

 We hope your application is processed soon and look forward to welcoming you to UBC!